Aliases for GABRR2 Gene

 GABA is the major inhibitory neurotransmitter in the mammalian brain where it acts at GABA receptors, which are ligand-gated chloride channels.
 The protein encoded by this gene is a member of the rho subunit family and is a component of the GABA receptor complex. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GABRR2 Gene

 GABRR2 (Gamma-Aminobutyric Acid (GABA) A Receptor, Rho 2) is a Protein Coding gene.
-Among its related pathways are Circadian entrainment and GABA receptor activation.
+Among its related pathways are Circadian entrainment and Circadian entrainment.
 GO annotations related to this gene include protein domain specific binding and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is GABRR1.

 UniProtKB/Swiss-Prot for GABRR2 Gene

 GABA, the major inhibitory neurotransmitter in the vertebrate brain, mediates neuronal inhibition by binding to the GABA/benzodiazepine receptor and opening an integral chloride channel.
 Rho-2 GABA receptor could play a role in retinal neurotransmission